4. Homestay arrangements (Level 2 schools only)

 - conduct a homestay assessment and site visit check every 6 months (or more frequently if required, for example, following a critical incident).
 The site visit checklist in VISIT must be used when completing a homestay assessment and site visit.
 Two weeks written notice must be given to the homestay provider prior to conducting a homestay check and site visit check

 - monitor all homestay WWCCs by maintaining an accurate and up to date ISP homestay register in VISIT.
-Check the status of all WWCC once each term by using the status on the WWCC Victoria Website
+Check the status of all WWCC once each term by using the on the WWCC Victoria Website

 - record the status check on the WWCC register